davidnbresch/climada_advanced/data/entities/_readme.txt

 Mineral operations outside the United States > Download > Download minfac-csv.zip file

-mrio_generate_mining_entity.m was then used to construct a global entity file based on the data mentioned above.
+mrio_generate_mining_entity.m was then used to construct a global entity file based on the underlying data.

 *********************************************************
 *************Services (GLB_services_XXX.mat)*************